puzzlef/pagerank-dynamic/README.md

-Comparing strategies to update ranks for dynamic PageRank ([pull], [CSR]).
+Performance of static vs dynamic PageRank ([pull], [CSR], [scaled-fill]).

 This experiment was for comparing the performance between:
 1. Find static pagerank of updated graph.
-2. Find dynamic pagerank, using **zero-fill** for new vertices.
-3. Find dynamic pagerank, using **1/N** for new vertices.
-4. Find dynamic pagerank, **scaling** old vertices, and using **1/N** for new vertices.
+2. Find dynamic pagerank, **scaling** old vertices, and using **1/N** for new vertices.

-Each technique was attempted on different temporal graphs, updating each graph with multiple batch sizes.
+Both techniques were attempted on different temporal graphs, updating each graph with multiple batch sizes.
 Batch sizes are always an order of 10.
-For each batch size, static as well as the 3 dynamic rank adjust methods are tested.
+New edges are incrementally added to the graph batch-by-batch until the entire graph is complete.

 Each rank adjust method (for dynamic pagerank) can have a different number of iterations to convergence.
 The **4th approach**, which does **scaling** and uses **1/N** for new vertices seems to perform best.
 It is also seen